What to bring

 - Depending on the airline and luggage guidelines, it is not recommended to take that much for this program.
 On a one-week program you should be able to comfortably pack all you need in one checked bag and a carry-on and personal item.

 - YOU have to carry what you pack.
-Beginning with your arrival at MSU for check-in, it will be your responsibility to get your bags into and out of vehicles, up and down stairs, and through sidewalks and streets.
+Beginning with your arrival at Murray State University for check-in, it will be your responsibility to get your bags into and out of vehicles, up and down stairs, and through sidewalks and streets.
 No one else will carry your bags for you.

 - If your baggage goes over the weight limit by the airline, you WILL have to pay extra.
 Be prepared for this.
 Do NOT hold up the group arguing with the airline over this or expect anyone else to pay this for you.